Pictured above: 52 Halaulani Place (MLS 225448) is a plantation era home on the Hawaii Register of Historic Places.

 As part of the process of application to the National Register of Historic Places, detailed accounts of the history of South Hilo’s Halaulani Place subdivision have been gathered from a variety of sources.
 In addition to the application documents, the owners also have a treasure trove of photos and copies of primary documents that offer a rich source of information about the early history of this Big Island community.

 An excerpt of the documentation submitted during the Hawaii Historic Places review process follows.
 This portion of the application describes the background of the Halaulani Place subdivision, giving readers a look back into “old” Hilo.
-To review the complete document or to schedule a tour of this property, please contact me or Christine Makaweo, R.
+To review the complete document, please contact me.